nuriel77/iri-playbook/docs/getting-started-quickly.rst

    If during the installation you are requested to reboot the node, just do so and re-run the commands above once the node is back.

-That's it.
-You can proceed to the :ref:`post_installation` for additional information on managing your node.

-A successful installation will display some information when it is done, e.g. the URLs where you can access the graphs and IOTA Peer Manager.
+* A successful installation will display some information when it is done, e.g. the URLs where you can access the graphs and IOTA Peer Manager.

 By default you can access the grpahs at::